renovatebot/renovate/docs/usage/configuration-options.md

 The `schedule` option allows you to define times of the day, week or month when you are willing to allow Renovate to create branches.

 Setting a `schedule` does not itself cause or trigger Renovate to run.
 It's like putting a sign on your office which says "DHL deliveries only accepted between 9-11am".
 Such a sign won't _cause_ DHL to come to your office only at 9-11am, instead it simply means that if they come at any other time of the day then they'll honor the sign and skip you.
 It also means that if they rarely attempt between 9-11am then you'll often get no deliveries in a day.

 Similarly, if you set too restrictive of a Renovate `schedule` and the chance of Renovate running on your repo during those hours is low, then you might find your dependency updates regularly skipped.
-For this reason we recommend you usually allow a time window of at least 3-4 hours in any `schedule` unless your instance of Renovate is expected to run more frequently than that.
+For this reason we recommend you allow a time window of at least 3-4 hours in any `schedule`, unless your instance of Renovate is expected to run more frequently than that.

-Renovate supports the standard [Cron syntax](https://crontab.guru/crontab.5.html) as well as deprecated support for a subset of [Later syntax](https://github.com/breejs/later).
+Renovate supports the standard [Cron syntax](https://crontab.guru/crontab.5.html), as well as deprecated support for a subset of [Later syntax](https://github.com/breejs/later).
 We recommend you always use Cron syntax, due to its superior testing and robustness.
 Config support questions are no longer accepted for Later syntax problems - you will be recommended to use Cron instead.